Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 If the autofix tool reports remaining deprecation warnings that couldn't be automatically fixed:

-1. Review the warning messages in the **Command history** panel — each warning includes the file path and line number.
+1. Review the warning messages in the **Command history** panel.
+Each warning includes the file path and line number.
 2. Manually update the code based on the deprecation guidance:
    - Custom inputs should be moved to the `meta` config.
    - Deprecated properties should be updated to their new equivalents.